SS America (1939): Second Chandris career (1978–1980)

 Chandris Lines repurchased America for $1,000,000 and renamed her Italis.
 Her forward dummy funnel had become severely corroded due to years of neglect and was removed as part of an ambitious plan to modernize her silhouette by adding streamlined superstructure above the bridge, but this 'new look' was never completed.
-She retained the dark blue hull adopted by Venture Cruise Lines.
+A bent propeller caused severe shaking in her lower decks, leading to multiple passenger complaints.
+She also retained the dark blue hull adopted by Venture Cruise Lines.

-Italis first operated under Chandris as a hotel ship from 23 June - 20 July 1979 when it was chartered for the Organisation of African Unity Conference held in Monrovia, Liberia.
-It then carried out three 14-night cruises from Genoa and Barcelona to Egypt, Israel and the Eastern Mediterranean beginning on 28 July 1979.
-At the end of this series of cruises it was finally laid up in Elefsina Bay, Piraeus, Greece on 12 September 1979.
+Italis first operated under Chandris as a hotel ship from June 23–July 20, 1979, when it was chartered for the Organisation of African Unity Conference held in Monrovia, Liberia.
+It then carried out three 14-night cruises from Genoa and Barcelona to Egypt, Israel and the Eastern Mediterranean beginning on July 28, 1979.
+At the end of this series of cruises, the ship was deemed no longer profitable and was finally laid up in Elefsina Bay, Piraeus, Greece, on September 12, 1979.